Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Any extenuating, aggravating, or other information deemed relevant.

-When a Student or Active Alum Respondent is found responsible for a violation of this Policy following an Investigation and Determination, a Sanction will be determined by the Dean of Student Affairs of the Student or Active Alum Respondent’s school, in consultation with the Investigative Team and the Office.14 The Sanction will be communicated to the Student or Active Alum Respondent by letter within ten (10) business days of the date of the Determination Letter.
+When a Respondent is found responsible for a violation of this Policy following an Investigation and Determination, a Sanction will be determined by a majority vote of a Sanctioning Panel, in consultation with the Investigative Team and the Office.
+The Sanctioning Panel will consist of three Deans: The Dean of Student Affairs of the Respondent’s school and two other Deans of Student Affairs, or equivalent positions within another University school.
+The Sanction will be communicated to the Respondent by letter within ten (10) business days of the date of the Determination Letter.
 The time frame for Sanctioning decisions may be adjusted, however, based on the availability of the individuals responsible for making the Sanctioning decisions.

 In those cases that go through the Investigation and Determination process, there will be no Sanction without a determination of responsibility.